It Takes Two: Steps to Successful Branding After an M&A

 But the most important thing you can do at this point is to support your company’s overall business goals and outline the steps you need to take to shift your brands in ways that grow your business and make the strongest impact on your audiences.
 Then, it’s time for brand evolution.

-Step 2: Brand Evolution
+Step 2: Brand Evolution - Implementing Your B2B Marketing Strategy Framework

 Messaging